dianping/cat/lib/c/README.md

 > Only English characters (a-z, A-Z), numbers (0-9), underscore (\_) and dash (-) is allowed in appkey.

 Note that `sampling`, built-in `heartbeat` and `binary` encoder is enabled by default, which you may want to disable it.
-We also offered an API to customize your initialization, please refer to our [apidoc](./docs/api.md).
+We also offered an API to customize your initialization, please refer to our [API doc](./docs/api.md).

 ## Documentation